webplatform/docs/guides/advanced_selectors_guide/index.md

 <div id="target">Woot!</div></syntaxhighlight>

-Here we have a simple link followed by a <code>&lt;div&gt;</code> — the link references the <code>&lt;div&gt;</code> via it's ID.
+This is accomplished with a simple link followed by a <code>&lt;div&gt;</code> — the link references the <code>&lt;div&gt;</code> via its ID.
 The current URL only targets the <code>&lt;div&gt;</code> upon the link being clicked.
-To style the <code>&lt;div&gt;</code> only when the link is clicked, you could use the following:
+To style the <code>&lt;div&gt;</code> only when the link is clicked, you could use the following rule:

 <syntaxhighlight lang="css">div:target {
   ...
 }</syntaxhighlight>

-To see a much more involved example of <code>:target</code> usage, read [http://dev.opera.com/articles/view/css3-target-based-interfaces/ CSS3 target-based interfaces] by Corey Mwamba.
+To see a much more involved example of <code>:target</code> usage, read the article titled [http://dev.opera.com/articles/view/css3-target-based-interfaces/ CSS3 target-based interfaces] by Corey Mwamba.

 === UI element state pseudo-classes ===

 These pseudo-classes are all concerned with styling advanced states of UI elements.
-You'll most commonly use them to style HTML form elements, particularly when some of the new features of HTML5 forms are being used, such as built in validation (see [HTML5 form additions] for more details).
+You'll most commonly use them to style HTML form elements, particularly when some of the new features of HTML5 forms are being used, such as built in validation.
+(See [HTML5 form additions] for more details.)

-Let's say we are styling a basic form input with a <code>valid</code> attribute for validation:
+Imagine you are styling a basic form input with a <code>valid</code> attribute for validation:

 <syntaxhighlight lang="html5"><input type="text" required></syntaxhighlight>

-We could style it only when the information entered into it is valid or invalid using
+You can style it only when the information entered into it is valid or invalid using these two rules:

 <syntaxhighlight lang="css">input:valid {}</syntaxhighlight>